 - I may ask for rules clarifications or feedback.
 There’s a fantastic thread (as of a bit ago) on the board games subreddit which is just common rules that people get wrong, and I’d really hate to accidentally say the wrong thing.
-(I have changed explanations upon later review of the rules, as I did with Splendor!
-[And should change it again, since I actually have been getting a rule wrong for a long time!])
+(I have changed explanations upon later review of the rules, as I did with Splendor!)

 - I take pictures during gameplay and will post them to Instagram / Twitter / Facebook.
 Please let me know beforehand if having pictures of your game online is a problem, so I can remember to take any photos.
 If not, I’ll assume you’re cool with it.
 To that end, please send me a game as close to complete as possible, since I’ll be taking a fair number of photos.
 If you send me a early-stage prototype, I’ll still take photos, they just … won’t show as much.